johanix/draft-berra-dnsop-opt-keystate/draft-berra-dnsop-opt-keystate-00.md

 # Use Cases

-There are two specific use cases where the proposed new OPT code will solve current problems.
-In both cases private EDE info codes were initially used, but it was quickly realized that while EDE provides an excellent model for the type of communication needed, EDE was too limited in scope and another mechanism is needed.
+There is a specific use case where the proposed new KeyState EDNS(0) will solve current problem.
+In that case private EDE info codes were initially used, but it was quickly realized that while EDE provides an excellent model for the type of communication needed, EDE was too limited in scope and another mechanism is needed.